linchinghui/learn/README.md

-# Study and learn how to use GitHub
+# Studying and learning how to use GitHub